parsec3/Ali-U-Net/README.md

 conda create --name name_of_the_environment tensorflow
 ```

-## Creating training, validation, and test datasets for the different study cases
+## Creating training, validation, and test datasets for the six study cases in the publication Arsic and Mayer 2025.
 Creating train, validation, and test datasets for the RSE (Ragged sequence ends) study case.
 The Python scripts for the simulations can be found in the "Simulate Alignment Generator" folder.
 Each script takes the following arguments in this order:
 columns rows margin_size skipped_rows number_of_alignments file_name